The unemployment rate in Haiti hovers around 60%

 Job Training & Employment

 Haiti’s recovery and success lies in the access to employment.
-When individuals have jobs, they are able to support feed their families, send their kids to school, and reinvest their earnings into the local economy.
+When individuals have jobs, they are able to support and feed their families, send their kids to school, and reinvest their earnings into the local economy.

 The Lavi Program